Florida: Alzheimer’s Disease and Related Dementias for Adult Day Care, 3 units (370)Page 3 of 12

 • ethical thinking

-Behavioral changes become more obvious to caregivers.
-Inappropriate behaviors such as cursing, kicking, hitting, and biting can occur.
+In the moderate stage, behavioral changes become more obvious to caregivers.
 Some people may begin to repeat questions, call out, or repeatedly demand your attention.
-Sleep problems, anxiety, agitation, and suspicion can develop.
+Sleep problems, anxiety, and agitation can develop.

-A person with moderate dementia is usually still able to walk.
+A person living with moderate dementia is usually still able to walk.
 This is because the part of the brain that controls movement is not affected.
-Wandering can become a safety issue.
-More direct monitoring is needed than during the early stage of dementia.
-A person may no longer be safe on their own.
+A caregiver may need to provide more direct monitoring of daily activities and the person living with dementia may no longer be safe on their own.

 2.1.3 Severe Dementia

-In the severe stage, a great deal of independence is lost, and around-the-clock care may be needed.
+A person experiencing severe dementia loses a great deal of independence, and around-the-clock care may eventually be needed.
 Caregivers will likely need to oversee and directly assist with eating, bathing, walking, dressing, and other daily living activities.

 2.1.4 Symptoms and Behaviors at the End of Life

-Often there are complications such as immobility, swallowing disorders, and malnutrition.
-Because people at this stage are much less active than in earlier stages of dementia, there is an increased risk of developing acute conditions that can lead to illness or death.
-Pneumonia is a particular concern.
-It is the most common cause of death among older adults who have Alzheimer’s or other dementias.
+Immobility, swallowing disorders, and malnutrition can occur.
+Because people at this stage are much less active than in earlier stages of dementia there is an increased risk of developing acute conditions that can lead to illness or death.
+Pneumonia, the most common cause of death among older adults who have Alzheimer’s or another type of dementia, is a particular concern.

 At the end of life, it is likely that both short- and long-term memory are affected.
 Sensory changes such as loss of vision and hearing mean a person can be startled by loud noises and quick movements.
 Depending on the type of dementia, a person may experience agitation, psychosis,* delirium,** restlessness, and depression.